 1-Year Multiple of Median.
-This relative measure identifies instances where CEO pay magnitude is significantly higher than amounts typical for the ISS-derived peer group, independent of company performance.
-Calculating this measure is straightforward: the company's one-year CEO pay is divided by the median pay for the comparison group (for more information on ISS' peer selection methodology, see ISS' U.S. Peer Group FAQ).
+This relative measure compares CEO pay magnitude to pay amounts typical for the ISS-derived peer group, independent of company performance.
+Calculating MOM is straightforward: the company's one-year CEO pay is divided by the median pay for the comparison group (for more information on ISS' peer selection methodology, see ISS' U.S. Peer Group FAQ).
 Values can therefore range from zero (if the subject company reported no CEO compensation in the most recent fiscal year) to any positive value, with no upper limit.
-A MOM value of 1.00 indicates that CEO pay in the last fiscal year is equivalent to the peer median.
+A MOM value of 1.00 indicates that one-year CEO pay is equivalent to the peer median.

 3-Year Multiple of Median.
 ISS research reports also include a three-year MOM view of CEO pay as a measure of long-term pay magnitude relative to the ISS-derived peer group.
-The three-year MOM compares average CEO pay over the last three years to the three-year average pay of CEO peers, and as a multiple of the median of that average.
-Peer CEO pay uses the same peer group for all three years of the measurement period.
+The three-year MOM compares average CEO pay over the last three years to the three-year average pay of the comparison group, and as a multiple of the median of that average.
+The comparison group pay figure uses the same peer group for all three years of the measurement period.
 The display also shows the subject company CEO's three-year cumulative pay total.
-The three-year MOM is not part of the quantitative screen methodology and is displayed for informational purposes only.
-The results may inform ISS' qualitative evaluation.
+The three-year MOM is not part of the quantitative screen methodology and is displayed for informational purposes only, though the results may inform ISS' qualitative evaluation.